 - You could also include projects, achievements, awards and hobbies.
 Just keep it relevant to the job and ensure it helps your application stand out from the crowd.

 Writing a letter seems pretty quaint these days.
 But when it comes to a job application you’ve got to go back to the old school.
-More than half of employers still say they’re a must-have.
+More than half of employers still say cover letters are a must-have.

-This is how to write a cover letter in no time.
+This is how to write a customer service cover letter in no time.

 - Use the right cover letter format.